 If your paper includes a bibliography, you can use short notes for every citation.

 This is what a full and short note for the same citation might look like:

 2. Woolf, “Modern Fiction”, 11.

-In most cases, you should include a bibliography or reference list, meaning you’ll only need short notes.
+In most cases, you should include a bibliography, meaning you’ll only need short notes.
 However, a bibliography is not always required in Chicago style.
 If you aren’t including a bibliography, be sure to use a full note for the first reference to each source.

 Chicago footnote citation examples

 Notes: If the publication date is unknown, add the date you accessed the information (e.g accessed on March 12, 2019).